Thursday, June 24, 2010

 What Is Nummular Eczema?

-Nummular eczema is a ringworm-like rash of circular, itchy, scaling patches, widespread on the arms and legs but may also be found on the trunk and buttocks.
-The word "nummular" comes from the Latin nummus, meaning coin, and is characterized by round plaques of eczema.
+Nummular eczema is a ringworm-like rash of circular, itchy, scaling patches.
 The cause of nummular eczema is not known, although minor skin injury such as an insect bite or a burn may be reported prior to the onset of the condition.

 Nummular eczema also called Discoid eczema, or gravitational eczema is usually found in adults and appears suddenly.
 It can be complicated by a bacterial infection, which results in these areas becoming itchy with possible weeping fluid and crusting.
 Nummular eczema may be considered as an adult form of atopic eczema and is treated with emollients.